Search engine is loading. Please wait…

-Hiring a Car in Chile: A Comprehensive Guide
+Hiring a Car in Chile: Complete Self-Drive Guide

-Chile is one of South America’s most rewarding countries for a road trip.
-Its long, narrow shape stretches from the driest desert on earth to glaciers, fjords, forests, vineyards, volcanoes and windswept Patagonia.
-With a rental car, you can travel at your own pace, stop where the scenery is best, and reach many places that are awkward to visit by bus alone.
+Chile is one of South America’s most rewarding countries to explore by car.
+Its long, narrow shape stretches from the Atacama Desert in the north to lakes, volcanoes, fjords, glaciers and windswept Patagonia in the south.
+Hiring a car gives you the freedom to travel at your own pace, stop at viewpoints, visit smaller towns and reach scenic areas that are less convenient by public transport.

-All visitors must have a valid driver’s license from their home country.
-Many rental companies accept overseas licenses as long as they are current and readable.
-If your license is not in English or Spanish, or if it uses a non-Roman alphabet, bring an International Driving Permit (IDP) alongside your original license.
-Some providers may also require that you have held your license for at least one year.
+You will need a valid driver’s licence from your home country.
+Many rental companies accept overseas licences if they are current and clearly readable.
+If your licence is not in Spanish or English, or if it uses a non-Roman alphabet, bring an International Driving Permit (IDP) as well as your original licence.
+Some suppliers may also require you to have held your licence for at least one year.

 Age requirement